vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/default.md

 - Type: `string`
 - Required: No

-Repository label text, will automatically try to parse the `repo` option, try to derive `'GitHub'` `'GitLab'` `'Bitbucket'`, if it is not recognized, it will be displayed as `'Source'`
+Repository label text, will automatically try to parse the `repo` option, try to derive `'GitHub'` `'GitLab'` `'Bitbucket'`, if the repo link is not recognized, it will be displayed as `'Source'`

 ## docsRepo